Vermont Adventure Retreat in the Green Mountains

 Having trouble with the registration form?
 Please enable pop-ups in your browser or contact colleen@womensquest.com for assistance

-Word has it that some of our very best retreats happen in Vermont… so exotic destinations, move over.
+Word has it that some of our very best Women’s Quest retreats happen in Vermont… so exotic destinations, move over.

-Set beside a private lake at the end of a quiet country road, the Trout Club is a true hideaway — the kind of place you won’t stumble upon online and won’t want to leave once you arrive.
+Set beside a private lake at the end of a quiet country road, the Trout Club is a true hidden gem — the kind of place you won’t easily find online and won’t want to leave once you arrive.
+Surrounded by forests, mountain air, and complete tranquility, it feels like stepping into another world far removed from the stress and noise of everyday life.

 There is no doubt… you will fall in love with Vermont.

-Our fun-filled activities — including hiking, mt biking at Trapps Family Lodge, canoeing or SUP’ing, and our signature “Awakening the Senses” yoga, + great inspirational stories from our staff — are designed for all abilities and experience levels.
-Whether you’re trying something new for the very first time or have years of experience, our expert guides will support and encourage you every step of the way in a welcoming, non-competitive environment.
+Our fun-filled Vermont retreat activities — including hiking, mountain biking, riding bike on the famous Stowe bike path, canoeing, swimming, SUP’ing, and our signature “Awakening the Senses” yoga — are designed for all ability levels in a supportive, non-competitive environment.
+Whether you are trying something new for the first time or already love the outdoors, our expert Women’s Quest guides will encourage you every step of the way.

 What to Expect:

-Awaken naturally with the rising sun and ease slowly into a brand-new day in Vermont.
-We’ll begin with a gentle morning yoga session followed by a gourmet, family-style breakfast shared with new friends.
+Awaken slowly with the rising sun and ease into your day surrounded by the peaceful beauty of Vermont’s Green Mountains with Green Mountain coffee.
+Mornings begin with gentle yoga, stretching, Qigong, or our signature “Awakening the Senses” practices, followed by a delicious family-style breakfast shared with new friends.

 Highlights:

-- Freshwater lakes, breathtaking mountain views, and spectacular forest trails for daily adventures — all part of our remote Vermont playground.
+- Freshwater lakes, breathtaking views, spectacular forest trails, and lush gardens for daily adventures across this beautiful land, all part of our remote playground.

-- Daily yoga, Qigong, balancing practices, massage (*additional fee), and quiet time to soak in the beauty of our peaceful lakeside retreat.
+- Daily yoga and balancing practices, including massage *extra fee, Qigong, and quiet time to enjoy the exquisite surroundings of our lakeside retreat, with space to truly rest.

-- Outdoor adventures for all ability levels, including hiking, trail running, mountain biking through magical forests and wildflower meadows, canoeing, SUPing, possible fishing, and swimming in some of Vermont’s hidden gems.
+- Outdoor adventures for all ability levels, including hiking, trail running, and mountain biking in magical forests, magnificent meadows, and gardens, canoeing and SUPing, (possible fishing) and swimming in some of Vermont’s most secret spots; seasonal skiing is also a popular regional wellness-retreat activity.

-- Mountain biking on the famous Stowe Recreation Path, often considered one of the most beautiful bike paths in the country.
+- Mountain biking on the Stowe bike path, considered the most beautiful bike path in the country.

-- Daily inspirational talks, heartfelt sharing, visualization, journaling, and creative activities designed to uplift and inspire.
+- Daily inspirational talks, heartfelt discussion and sharing, visualization, journaling and creative activities that encourage you to discover your own wisdom and self-awareness.

-- Expert wellness, fitness, and healthy living tips from our experienced staff.
+- Expert health, wellness, and training tips from the pros on staff.

 Included in the price:

-- Delicious, healthy meals featuring fresh, organic food cooked by our on site chef.
-Two lunches will be on your own to experience the local cuisine in Stowe, and at the Bavarian Café at Trapps
+- Enjoy delicious, healthy meals featuring fresh, organic food cooked by our on-site chef.
+Two lunches will be on your own to experience the local cuisine in Stowe and at the Bavarian Café at Trapps.

-- All tours including Ben & Jerry’s ice cream factory, Cold Hollow Cider Mill, Cabot Creamery Annex and Maple Syrup visit
+- All tours are included, such as Ben & Jerry’s ice cream factory, Cold Hollow Cider Mill, Cabot Creamery Annex, and a Maple Syrup visit.

 Not included in the price: